 Check and Test Regular Expressions

 $nInserts the nth captured group (e.g., $1, $2)

-Assertions (Lookarounds & Boundaries)
+Assertions (Lookaheads/Lookbehinds & Boundaries)

-(?=xyz)Positive lookahead (asserts xyz follows)
+(?=xyz)Positive lookahead (asserts that xyz follows)

-(?!xyz)Negative lookahead (asserts xyz does not follow)
+(?!xyz)Negative lookahead (asserts that xyz does *not* follow)

-(?<=xyz)Positive lookbehind (asserts xyz precedes)
+(?<=xyz)Positive lookbehind (asserts that xyz precedes)

-(?<!xyz)Negative lookbehind (asserts xyz does not precede)
+(?<!xyz)Negative lookbehind (asserts that xyz does *not* precede)

-(?#comment)Comment (ignored by regex engine)
+(?#comment)Comment (is ignored by the regex engine)

+Check and Test Regular Expressions